tibsys/MidiExpress/README.md

 ## Arduino project

-This project contains two parts:
+This project into 2 sub-projects:
-- The Arduino module firmware which makes it a MIDI USB device [see section Firmware](#firmware).
+- The Arduino module firmware which makes it a MIDI USB device.
+[See section Firmware](#firmware).
-- The Arduino code to behave as a MIDI expression pedal [see section Software](#software).
+- The Arduino code to behave as a MIDI expression pedal.
+[See section Software](#software).

 ### Hardware and schematics